 We may hold a Machine and Control Building course in place of any of the Verification courses according to demand.

-- VERICUT 9.0.1 must be running on your computer prior to class.
+- Please ensure you have the current version of VERICUT on your computer.
 For licensing concerns email email@example.com

 - Computer must be set up to support voice over IP.
 There will be no “Phone-in” option available for the training.